automerge/automerge/README.md

 ## Repository Organisation

-- `./rust` - the rust rust implementation and also the Rust components of platform specific wrappers (e.g. `automerge-wasm` for the WASM API or `automerge-c` for the C FFI bindings)
+- `./rust` - the rust implementation and also the Rust components of platform specific wrappers (e.g. `automerge-wasm` for the WASM API or `automerge-c` for the C FFI bindings)
 - `./javascript` - The javascript library which uses `automerge-wasm`